Not going anywhere during your school holidays? Why not try a staycation with kids!

 There are also several public beaches with areas for swimming, as well as public parks with wading pools for the little ones.
 On those hot summer days when all you’re wanting is a place to cool down, head to a local swimming area and let your kids splash around during your family staycation.

 Another great thing about Seattle is the abundance of museums, from art to pop culture, natural history to technology.
+We love all the Seattle museums!
 A staycation with kids is the perfect time to visit one of the museums in your city.

 If museums aren’t your thing, why not try attending a live theater show or a concert?
 Seattle has a great Children’s Theater that offers shows for young audiences.
 How about checking out your local cultural scene?